docsforadobe/after-effects-scripting-guide/docs/renderqueue/outputmodule.md

 #### Description

-When true, writes all source footage XMP metadata to the output file.
+When `true`, writes all source footage XMP metadata to the output file.
 Corresponds to the Include Source XMP Metadata option in the Output Module Settings dialog box.

 #### Type